-Umi-tei Notokichi has been a popular local haunt for generations – you'll be hard pressed to better experience seafood elsewhere in Japan.
-Purists should keep it simple and go for the sashimi moriawase (sashimi of t…
+Umi-tei Notokichi has been a popular local haunt for generations – it's a quintessential Japanese seafood experience.
+Purists should keep it simple and go for the sashimi moriawase (sashimi of the day).
+It also does…

-Here you can view a selection of the impressive illuminated lacquered floats used in the Wajima Taisai festival, some up to 15m tall.
-Take the bus to Tsukada bus stop (¥150, six minutes).
+Here you can view a selection of the impressive illuminated, lacquered floats used in the Wajima Taisai festival, some up to 15m tall.
+Take the bus to Tsukada stop (¥150, six minutes).

 This festival features participants wearing demon masks and seaweed head gear and culminates in a frenzy of wild drumming.